viraj-nikam/canvas/README.md

 ## Search Indexing

 Search functionality in Canvas is provided by [TNTSearch](https://github.com/teamtnt/tntsearch).

+To build the index, simply run `php artisan canvas:index`.

-Before you run the initial index, you need to set the permissions of the storage directory:
+After you run the command, you just need to set the permissions of the storage directory:

 ```sh
 sudo chmod o+w -R storage
 ```

-Now, simply run `php artisan canvas:index`.
 **Congratulations!** Your new blog is set up and ready to go.
 Feeling adventurous?
 Continue on with the advanced options below to get even more out of Canvas.

 # Advanced Options